sudara/stitches/README.md

 ## Features

-Stitches6 is...
+Stitches6...

-* Written in ES6/ES2017
+* Is written in ES6/ES2017
+* Completely ignores the Web Audio API (which doesn't allow buffering, therefore useless for music playback)
+* Only handles the MP3 format (pragmatically, the only format that matters)
 * Lets you decide if you want to babel things or just include in a `<script type=module>`
 * Is defensive, but doesn't test for browsers or feature detect
-* Completely ignores the Web Audio API (which doesn't allow buffering, therefore useless for music playback)
-* Only handles the MP3 format (pragmatically, the only format that matters)
+* Assumes you have a playlist
-* Assumes you might want to preload one of the tracks
+* Assumes you want to preload one of the tracks
 * Assumes you want to have continuous playback of a playlist (preloads next track)
 * Assumes you care as much about mobile as you do desktop
 * Deals with "unlocking" audio elements from their auto-play restrictions